islamarr/MVI_Clean_Architecture/README.md

 What's next
 --------------
-- Pagination
-- Modularization
-- Add data source layer
+While the project scale up, Some points should be considered:
-- Add parent class for common classes like ViewModels and use cases
+- Parent classes for common classes like ViewModels and Use Cases.
+- Analytics and tracking system should be implemented to provide insight on app usage and user engagement.
+- Caching mechanism should be added to reduce network calls.
+- Pagination.

 Other Projects